iyaja/traci/docs/_includes/content.md

 Traci is a ray tracer written in Rust that supports a number of artistic and performance features.
 In the final project, we added a number of features including CUDA support for increased performance and real-time ray tracing, AI super-resolution for upscaling images, and a new material implementation - brished metal.

-Our CUDA renderer implements a number of features: shadows, textures, animations, reflection, refraction, and Bounding-Volume Hierarchy (BVH) acceleration.
+Our CUDA renderer implements a number of features: shadows, textures, animations, reflections, and Bounding-Volume Hierarchy (BVH) acceleration.

 ## CUDA Resources